WaqasAliAbbasi/VSCodeTutor/tutorial/README.md

 long videos, articles and lists was too much for me to remember.
 I wanted something interactive where I could learn by doing.

-I came upon Sublime Tutor which was exactly what I was looking for.
+I came upon [Sublime Tutor](https://sublimetutor.com/) which was exactly what I was looking for.
 It just wasn't made for VSCode.
-I still downloaded the tutor and went through the chapters.
-Wherever the shortcuts didn't work, I just looked up the ones for VSCode.
+I still downloaded it and went through the chapters.
+Wherever the shortcuts didn't work, I just looked up the ones for VSCode and modified the instructions.
+That is what led to VSCode Tutor.

-This tutorial is inspired from classic vimtutor and built upon [Sublime Tutor](https://sublimetutor.com/).
+It's inspired from classic vimtutor and built upon [Sublime Tutor](https://sublimetutor.com/).
-It was originally built by Jai Pandya (hello@jai.im) for Sublime Text 3 and has been modified for VSCode.
+It was originally built by Jai Pandya (hello@jai.im) for Sublime Text 3 and has been modified for VSCode by me.

 You will learn some handy shortcuts to work with Visual Studio Code.
 By the end of this tutorial, you would be familiar with VSCode's most important and